viktorasm/neglostyti.com/content/posts/2019-02-07 mirror influences in Maya rigs.md

 A bit later an option to match by suffixes was also added, because some people like `clavicle_L` better than `L_clavicle`.
 And only recently I discovered that there's also naming schemes like `leg_L0_3_jnt` (looking at you, [mGear](http://www.mgear-framework.com/)!).

-This all is enough to get this itch that relying on a naming convention is not the most reliable thing one would end up doing, so I mobilized my Twitter swarm of field professionals (see [full thread](https://twitter.com/viktorasm/status/1092688447955976193)) and below is what came out of this, sorted from most common approach.
+This all is enough to get this itch that relying on a naming convention is not the most reliable thing one would end up doing, so I mobilized my Twitter swarm of field professionals asking what they do about this topic, and below is what came out of this (you can also see the [full thread here](https://twitter.com/viktorasm/status/1092688447955976193)).